 A. When choosing the home care services that are right for you, it is important that the patient and family members discuss the kind of care needed with a home care representative.
 This will help you determine whether the visiting nurse, therapist, private caregiver or live-in caregiver can meet your needs.

 Q. Do you work with my doctor in developing a plan of care?

 A. If you require care beyond that associated with activities of daily living, your doctor ought to be involved.
 Most agencies will work directly with your doctor in arranging and planning for your care.

 Q. Can you give me some professional references?

 A. Ask for names of people, not just the name of a hospital or organization.
 One good question to ask these professionals or patients: "Would you use these home care agencies again for yourself or your loved ones?"

 A. Find out if there is a length of time you will be committed to the home care provider even if you are unhappy with the care they are providing.
 The home care provider should guarantee care and cancel charges for unsatisfactory service.

 To learn more about VNA Health Group, click here or call us at 800-400-0981 for more information.
-We have been providing high quality home healthcare, hospice care in NJ, and community-based care since 1912.
+We have been providing high quality home healthcare, hospice care, and community-based care since 1912.